AxonIQ/reference-guide/axon-server/administration/backups.md

 For Axon SE, the _\[server\]_ is the single Axon Server SE node while in the case of Axon EE, the _\[server\]_ could be any node that is a PRIMARY member node for the context that needs to be backed up.

 In addition, you may choose to back up the current segment file that is being written to.
-These are files with names larger than the last entry name returned to the filenames from the backup endpoint.
+These are files with names larger than the last entry returned to the filenames from the backup endpoint.
 It is important to overwrite this file with subsequent backups, because no guarantees can be given about the completeness of this file.
 This means the filename of this file should not be used to construct the "lastSegmentBackedUp" in subsequent requests to the backup endpoint.‌

 ## _Log Entry Segments \(only for Axon Server EE\)_